 Last week, some of my favorite jewelry photographers shared their tips for how to shoot jewelry.
 Now let’s look at one of the trickier aspects: photographing gemstones.

 Different gem cuts require different lighting.
 Too much white light causes glare on polished flat surfaces, so diffused light works best with faceted stones.
-The most common mistake people make lighting faceted stones is lighting them from behind, says Tino Hammid, a Los Angeles-based jewelry photographer who has been shooting the jade jewelry catalogs for Christie’s Hong Kong for 25 years.
+The most common mistake people make lighting faceted stones is lighting them from behind, says Tino Hammid, a Los Angeles-based jewelry photographer who has been producing jade images (like these) for Christie’s Hong Kong jewelry sales for about 25 years.

 Cabochons, on the other hand, need “a more specular light that gets down into the depths of the stone,” says jewelry photographer John Parrish.
 “In that case, you’re showing not so much the shape as color and clarity.”